 A simple speeding ticket is not a criminal offense, but speeding to the point of endangering people might be charged as a criminal offense.
 Driving under the influence of drugs or alcohol is a criminal offense, just as operating a vehicle without a license or another instance that violates criminal law.

 White Collar Crimes

 White collar crime is a colloquial term, usually referring to non-violent, financial crimes.
 The victims could be a company, government, or individuals.
 Some examples of white collar crimes include insider trading, falsifying documents to mislead shareholders, embezzlement, fraud, and many other violations of state and federal law.

 Sentencing for Criminal Charges

 Your sentence, or possible sentence, will vary greatly depending on the degree and number of charges you are up against.
-Some crimes may be charged as misdemeanors, and being found guilty may only come with a small fine and a mark on your permanent record.
-However, the opposite is also true: a charge can be a serious felony that carries a mandatory minimum sentence, or even a life sentence depending on the charge or collection of charges.
+Some crimes may be charged as misdemeanors, and a guilty verdict may only come with a small fine and a mark on your permanent record.
+However, the opposite is also true: a serious felony might carry a mandatory minimum sentence or even a life sentence, depending on the charge or collection of charges.

 What is Bail, and Am I Eligible?